How early should you start packing for a trip?

-We pack 3 to 4 weeks before a trip to make sure everything fits and we don't need anything that needs to be ordered.
-Then 2-3 days before we left, we unpacked and went through the checklist to make sure that nothing happened to be missed (I took the wrong contacts, forgot a charger, didn't take enough medication, etc. Pack in stages, pack things you won't need at home 2 weeks or more in advance, then add outfits 3-4 days before of the trip.
-Finally pack your toiletries, chargers and electronics the day before departure.
+Then, 2-3 days before we leave, we unpack and go through the checklist to make sure nothing has been missed (like the wrong contacts, a charger, or not enough medication).
+It's best to pack in stages; pack things you won't need at home 2 weeks or more in advance, then add outfits 3-4 days before the trip.
+Finally, pack your toiletries, chargers, and electronics the day before departure.
+When packing, make sure you focus on the order in which you'll need things.

 Polly Amescua